 Phytophthora root rot of tomatoes

-Root rot of tomatoes is a widespread problem affecting direct-seeded, furrow irrigated crops grown for the processing industry.
-Yield losses due to root rot may account for 25% of the total annual production, and losses to individual growers may be higher.
+Yield losses due to root rot can account for 25% of the total annual production.
+Losses to individual growers might even be higher.

 Symptoms of the disease

 - the die-back of tops

 Phytophthora usually infects the tap roots with symptoms of a brown discolouration in the vascular tissue, often close to the crown.